St Paul's Cathedral Admission Tickets

 The Awe-Inspiring Architecture

-- Children under 6 years of age do not require a ticket and can enjoy free entry.
-(Children must be accompanied by an adult when visiting the galleries).
+- Children aged 6 and under can go for free (children must be accompanied by an adult when visiting the galleries).

 - Family tickets are applicable for 1 adult and 2 or 3 children, or 2 adults and 2 or 3 children.

-- St Paul’s Cathedral offers complimentary entry for visitors with disability and an accompanying companion – these tickets should be requested on arrival.
+- St Paul’s Cathedral offers complimentary entry for visitors with disabilities and an accompanying companion – these tickets should be requested on arrival.

 - Your tickets will be emailed to you shortly.
 You need to print the same.

 - You must carry a printed copy of the tickets to the venue along with a valid photo ID.